zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 Heating is the name of fat paragus.
 This was dispatched by the chapters.

 [APZ 6.19] (#apz6 .19) {#apz6 .19 .ref .apz} "The transverse Brahman who crossed
-Build up.”
+Build up."
 Brahmina is Mahani,The secrets have this name.
 Him Then went to what to know, what to clean and what to do, and the proses Matters went to the same time in meditation.
 Then went to the society, knowing all the doctrines and went to that time all the suffering